jchu51/weather-app/README.md

 The reason to use:

-- create react app: Easy to setup the enviroment.
+- create react app: Easy to setup the environment.
 - typescript: secure type.
 - material ui: UI components
 - react testing library + jest: unit testing

 At the moment I only used `useState` to store the value, since we dont have much data need to save and render it in other pages.
 In future, if we have more values, probably can change to `context` or `redux` to manage the state.
 Also, I have create a `alert` context, if the api call fail to return result. it will show up the error message.

 if is production env, I will change

 - create react app to webpack build
 - typescript
 - styledCompoennt
 - react test library + jest
 - redux
 - storybook